-Community development, land use planning and policy, sustainable communities planning and policy, K-12 school facility and environment planning and policy, public education policy
+Community development, land use, infrastructure planning and policy, K-12 school facility infrastructure planning and policy, public education policy

 Ph.D.
 City and Regional Planning, University of California, Berkeley, 2006

 M.C.R.P.
 Community and Regional Planning, University of Nebraska, 2001